csartisan/docs/index.md

 ## Preface

-Hello editor, developer, or designer!
-This is the homepage of the documentation for all forms of contributing to [csartisan.org](https://csartisan.org).
-If you are not a contributing part of the CSArtisan, this guide is of no use to you.
-These docs are split into multiple paths, to satisfy different levels of understanding.
+Welcome editor, developer, or designer!
+This is the homepage of the documentation for all forms of contributing to [csartisan.org](csartisan.org).
+If you are not currently a contributor to CSArtisan, this guide may not be relevant to you.
+These docs are organized into multiple paths to cater to different levels of understanding.

-This guide incorporates important rules from the Brand Guidelines, and while pulling from online guides, it is not a replica of any of them.
-It is recommended to only use this guide unless troubleshooting is not covered by it.
+This guide incorporates important rules from the Brand Guidelines.
+While it pulls from online guides, it is unique and not a replica of any of them.
+We recommend using this guide exclusively- unless troubleshooting is not covered here.

 __All software linked is completely safe to use.__

 ***

-__Easy__ is recommended for editors with little to no experience in most referenced technologies.
-This is the recommended path for most contributors.
+If you are a first-time contributor, the "Getting Started" section covers setting up the necessary tools to contribute articles.
+You will learn what tools are needed, how to install and configure them, and how to use them.

 [Continue with Getting Started](./docs/getting-started/){: .btn .btn-green }